dzomaya/NUTandRpi/README.md

 [![asciicast](https://asciinema.org/a/523264.svg)](https://asciinema.org/a/523264)

 ## Why are we doing this?
 The [Network UPS Tools (NUT) project](https://networkupstools.org/) does a lot of good work in our industry.
-A lot of the UPS integrations you see in various systems (e.g. NAS devices and console servers) are made possible by NUT.
-Simply put, here is a lot of cool stuff you can do with NUT.
+A lot of the UPS integrations you see in various systems (e.g., NAS devices and console servers) are made possible by NUT.
+Simply put, there is a lot of cool stuff you can do with NUT.

 But, we often see these problems:
 * People don't know all the cool stuff NUT can do